Temporary Event Notice

 Chief Officer of Police

 Operation Protect / Bournemouth Licensing Officer

 Telephone: 01202 223160

-Where we receive a temporary event notice (in duplicate) within the permitted limits, we will acknowledge receipt of the notice by sending or delivering one notice to the premises user by the end of the first working day following the day on which it was received.
+Where we receive a temporary event notice (in duplicate) within the permitted limits, we will acknowledge receipt of the notice.
+We will send or deliver one notice to the premises user by the end of the first working day following the day on which it was received.

 We will mark the returned notice, and the proposed event can go ahead as specified on the temporary event notice.
-For a TEN that is received on a non-working day, we will send/deliver the marked notice by the second working day following the day of receipt.
+For a TEN that is received on a non-working day, we will send or deliver the marked notice by the second working day following the day of receipt.